Patagonia Airshed Review

 Patagonia has mastered the art of creating portable garments and the Airshed is no exception.
 In the early days of the Houdini, one needed three thumbs to stuff the jacket into its microscopic stuff pouch; now with the Airshed, the pouch is truly the perfect size.

 It packs down to a small size but not so small that it's a chore to cram it into the pocket.
 The only notable issue is the aforementioned frustration with putting this thing on and taking it off!

 The color choices of the Airshed are all quite dark; this coupled with the minimal reflective badging helped earn a barely passing grade for visibility.
 The extremely bright reflective material of the front and back Patagonia badges helped salvage some visibility from the gloomy color scheme.

+The Airshed is a breathability specialist.
 This jacket is best suited for high output activities when breathability is essential.
 The weatherproofing isn't anything to write home about, relegating this jacket to specific weather conditions, i.e., cold and dry.
-Just as the Marmot Air Lite is a weather resistance specialist, the Airshed is a breathability specialist.

 The Patagonia Airshed is highly breathable, comfortable, and portable.
 It struggles to shed precipitation, and when the wind gets strong, it can howl through.
 The breathability alone is a reason to get this jacket as many other running jackets struggle to offer a satisfactory level of breathability or venting.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More